 |Graduate Students||During 1st quarter at DePaul|

-Only Five Attempts Allowed.
-Students can take this test up to ten years prior to the issuance of a teaching certificate, but are allowed only five attempts to pass the test.
+Unlimited Attempts.
+Students can take this test up to ten years prior to the issuance of a teaching certificate.
+Effective May 6, 2014, there will be no limit to the number of attempts for the same ILTS test.
 If you pass some sections but not others, you may “bank” the passes in those sections and not retake them.
 Do not repeat the test without taking measures to remediate the areas of weakness.

 For more details about each section of the test and additional resources and practice tests, use the links below:

 Applicants seeking admission to an approved Illinois educator preparation program can submit official ACT/SAT score reports in lieu of a passing score on the TAP.

 Review the Test Framework.
 Start with the ILTS web site.
 The TAP Test Framework provides information on the content covered on the basic skills test in the areas of Reading Comprehension, Language Arts, Mathematics, and Writing.
 The framework is a great starting point to prepare for the test.

 Take the Online Diagnostic Practice Test.
 The practice test web page also includes a tutorial on how to navigate through the practice test, how the test is scored, and correct answer explanations for the multiple-choice questions.

 Use the Basic Skills Preparation Online System.
 An interactive, web-based curriculum that contains content, examples, and questions for reading comprehension, language arts, and mathematics.
 It helps you identify your areas of strength and those in which you still need work.